 It’s in Eastern France, on the border with Italy and just 45 minutes from the Switzerland border.
 The main town that everyone uses for access points to Mont Blanc is Chamonix, and it’s beautiful, with views of Mont Blanc sitting right behind the picturesque town.

 The nearest Airport for Mont Blanc is Geneva (GVA) airport in Switzerland.
 You can fly in there, and from the airport, there are 20Euro buses every hour fro the airport to Chamonix bus station, the journey takes 75-90 minutes.
-Once in Chamonix Bus Station, most hotels are walking distance away and you’re ready to get started!
+Once in Chamonix Bus Station, you will find most hotels are walking distance away and you’re ready to get started!

-What’s the Weather Like on Mont Blanc?
+What’s the Weather Like when climbing Mont Blanc?